Sexual harassment: Legal view

-Williams v.
-Saxbe (1976) and Paulette L. Barnes, Appellant, v.
-Douglas M. Costle, Administrator of the Environmental Protection Agency (1977) determined it was sex discrimination to fire someone for refusing a supervisor's advances.
-Around the same time, Bundy v.
-Jackson (1981) was the first federal appeals court case to hold that workplace sexual harassment was employment discrimination.
+In the U.S., sexual harassment case law continued soon after with Bundy v.
+Jackson (1981), the first federal appeals court case to hold that workplace sexual harassment was employment discrimination.
 Five years later the Supreme Court agreed with this holding in Meritor Savings Bank v.
 Vinson.
 Another pioneering legal case was Alexander v.
 Yale (1980), which established that the sexual harassment of female students could be considered sex discrimination under Title IX, and was thus illegal.
 The first class-action lawsuit, Jenson v.
 Eveleth Taconite Co., was filed in 1988 (concluding nine years later).